Abdullah-Mian/5th-Semester/DataBases/LAB/LAB9.txt

     74.8                  -- weight_kg
 );

-DELETE FROM superhero
+DELETE FROM vw_InsertMarvelSuperHeros
-WHERE id = 5000;
+WHERE  id = 1;

--- Grant DELETE permission on the Marvel superheroes view to the role GRANT DELETE ON vw_DCSuperheroes TO MarvelSuperheroManager;
+-- Grant DELETE permission on the Marvel superheroes view to the role
-revoke DELETE ON vw_DCSuperheroes TO MarvelSuperheroManager;

-GRANT DELETE ON superhero TO MarvelSuperheroManager;
+GRANT DELETE ON vw_InsertMarvelSuperHeros TO MarvelSuperheroManager;

-DELETE s
-FROM superhero s
-JOIN publisher p ON s.publisher_id = p.id
-WHERE s.id = 5000 AND p.publisher_name LIKE '%DC%';

--- Delete a DC superhero
-DELETE FROM vw_DCSuperheroes
-WHERE superhero_id =5000

 -- Grant the role the ability to delegate read privileges